-Insulating a home can be done in many ways and the first step is to ascertain which method of insulation suits your home the best.
-Once this has been decided, it’s important to select the type of insulation product that will help you achieve the best result for cost-effectiveness, insulation efficiency and the looks of the final result.
+Insulating a home can be done in many ways.
+The first step is to decide which method of insulation suits your home the best.
+It’s important to select the type of insulation product that will help you achieve the best results.
+You’ll need to consider cost-effectiveness, insulation efficiency, and how it will affect the look of the building.

-Insulating external walls, for example, will change the exterior of a property as the insulation needs to be rendered to protect the insulation from the weather.
-Internal wall insulation will change the style and the decoration of internal walls if the walls behind are solid or if you just choose to use something like insulated plasterboard on cavity walls.
+Insulating external walls, for example, will change the exterior of a property.
+This is because the insulation needs to be rendered to protect it from the weather.
+Internal wall insulation will change the style and the decoration of internal walls if the walls behind are solid.
+Or, you might just choose to use something like insulated plasterboard on cavity walls.

 Table of contents: